Aren1219/News-App/README.md

 ## Improvements:
 - Multi Module
 - Add more Unit/UI Tests
-- Build UI with Compose
+- UI improvements
+- More features like filtering and searching News

 ## 👨 Developed By
 *Aren Wang*